Longitude Prize: Public vote

 The winner, antibiotics, was announced on The One Show on BBC 1 on 25 June.
 The committee issued a draft of the criteria with a two-week opportunity for open review, which finished 10 August 2014.

 The vote was urged and welcomed by the Biochemical Society and Jamie Reed, the Shadow Minister for Health at the time and chair of the All Party Parliamentary Group on Antibiotics (APPG-A), who said "The scale of the challenge that antimicrobial resistance presents is beyond any doubt and new innovative thinking is essential."

 Seed funding

 Since the announcement of the Longitude Prize, the foundation has selected thirteen organizations for seed funding between £10,000 and £25,000 to go toward their research.
 Called Discovery Awards, there have been three rounds of these grants.

+Second Prize Announced

+The Longitude Prize on Dementia was announced in 2022, with the Discovery Awards being made between June 2023 and May 2024.